create-dmg/create-dmg/README.md

 If you're an active user and want to be a maintainer, or just want to chat, please ping us on Gitter at [gitter.im/create-dmg/Lobby](https://gitter.im/create-dmg/Lobby), or [email Andrew directly](floss@apjanke.net).

 Create-dmg was originally created by [Andrey Tarantsov](https://github.com/andreyvit).
+In May 2020 [Andrew Janke](https://github.com/apjanke) helped vastly with the project.

 Installation
 ------------